Introduction

 This project seeks to redress this shortfall is intended to act as a focal point for the continued research.

-The fruits of the project owe a lot to the members of the ‘Dingo Register’ and the dedicated band of enthusiasts, who have helped to supply and ensure that the information given is as accurate as possible.
+The fruits of the project owe a lot to the members of the ‘Dingo Register’, historic vehicle enthusiasts, ex service veterans and others who have helped to supply & ensure that the information given is as accurate as possible.

 Also a special mention must also be given to both the London Imperial War Museum and Bovington Tank Museum who’s assistance with this project has been invaluable.